 Acupuncture involves very thin needles being inserted into the skin into specific points.
 Acupuncture can be used to bring blood flow to the area of injury to relax tight muscles, or to stimulate inhibited muscles.
 A contemporary medical approach may be used that involves electroacupuncture.
-All of our practitioners practice using acupuncture to enhance their practice style.
+All of our chiropractors and physiotherapists practice using acupuncture to enhance their practice style.
 Click here to learn more.

 What Is Acupuncture?